Orders of Wisdom: Admission and progression through the Orders of Wisdom

+structure established during the eighteenth century.
+Humility and fraternity is a cornerstone of the French Rite.

 Overview

-The French Rite consists of a complete system of three degrees plus four orders, seven total, called a organized in two distinct categories: the three "blue" or craft degrees worked in symbolic lodges, and four additional philosophical degrees known as the Orders of Wisdom (Ordres de Sagesse) worked in chapters.
+The French Rite consists of a complete system of three degrees plus four orders, seven total, called an organized in two distinct categories: the three "blue" or craft degrees worked in symbolic lodges, and four additional philosophical degrees known as the Orders of Wisdom (Ordres de Sagesse) worked in chapters.
 This structure was formally established between 1784 and 1786 when the Grand Orient de France (GODF) codified the rituals and established the Grand Chapitre Général.